 If you are looking to add manuka honey to your home first aid kit, don’t be fooled – there are a lot of imposters out there.
 To make sure you are getting the real thing look, for the UMF mark on the jar.
 This mark is a quality standard and ensures consumers that they are not purchasing something less than the best.

 In order for a manufacturer to sell honey under the UMF brand, it has to hold a UMF license with the Unique Manuka Factory Honey Association.
-In addition, the honey must also have a rating of UMF 5 or more and meet a number of other quality control standards.
+Besides, the honey must also have a rating of UMF 5 or more and meet several other quality control standards.
 As with anything, you get what you pay for.
 Don’t be tempted to pay less – you will get less.